awazo/simptemp/README.md

     * data is an array of object or an object
     * container is parent element for the result of inflate. it is optional, if not supplied the result of inflate (an array of elements) is returned.

+* if you want to add event listener in the element in the template, use `simptemp.event.add(selector, type, handler)` before call inflate.
+* CAUTION: key2html/key2thishtml uses innerHTML. so you have to [consider security](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML#security_considerations) .

 ## examples
 ### use `class="template"`
 if a template is: